- A buyer persona is a semi-fictional representation of one of your target audiences.

 Rather than unintentionally excluding valuable customers or sharing messages that don’t resonate deeply with anyone, segmenting at different levels lets you build personalized campaigns for each audience segment and each customer persona.
 This makes your audience members feel like your messages were written just for them, that your brand really knows them and has exactly what they need.

-Use buyer personas to differentiate your brand
+Use marketing persona examples to differentiate your brand

 Highly targeted and customized messaging helps your brand to differentiate itself from competitors.
 Whereas competitors may have similar offerings, your precision-targeted messaging could be the difference between noise that clutters their lives and a breakthrough connection that helps them to build affinity with your brand.